 The excitement of Summer vacation is upon us!
-If your schools haven't let out for the summer yet, they will very soon, and that means your kids will need things to do.
-Finding cheap, free, and easy Summer activities for your kids can make all the difference in your sanity, and their enjoyment.
+Finding cheap, free, and easy Summer activities for kids can make all the difference in your sanity, and their enjoyment.
+If your schools haven’t let out for the summer yet, they will very soon, and that means your kids will need things to do.

 I love Summer vacation.
 I love getting to do fun things with my kids – Spending the entire day outside, the smell of sunscreen, lemonade, bathing suits, beaches, amusement parks… all of it.
 BUT it’s impossible (and super expensive) to live every single day that way.
 Inevitably, at some point, you’ll hear those words.
 You know the words I’m talking about.
 Some of my least favorite words of all time:

 Now, before I enter into the “When I was a kid…” lecture, I try to remind myself of a few things:

 I’ve got just the “helpful nudges” you need to help you Enjoy the Summer for FREE (or really cheap).

 Depending on the age of your kids, some of these ideas will be very “parent-facilitated”.
 That might excite some of you, and might be a huge turn-off to others.